Involvement Awards

 - Address why there was a need for this organization

-- Unique mission and purpose that address an unmet need at the University of Florida
+- Showcase unique mission and purpose that addresses an unmet need at the University of Florida

-- Strong visibility in the campus community with opportunities provided to students
+- Demonstrate strong visibility in the campus community with opportunities provided to students

 - Explain how the organization contributes to the University’s mission